maraliwayway/portfolio/README.md

 - [ ] Improve image rendering
 - [ ] Simple animations
 - [ ] Double check accuracy of alt text for accessibility
-- [ ] Add more projects and experiences as I go
+- [x] Add more projects and experiences as I go
-- [ ] Conduct usability tests to gauge future improvements
 - [ ] Experiment with more unique or interactive design elements
 - [x] Add more sections, such as an about me or interests section